Australia fires ‘long way from over’ but rain brings relief | Malay Mail

 The unprecedented crisis has also sparked an outpouring of fundraising from celebrities, sportspeople and locals in support of volunteer firefighters at the frontlines and devastated communities.

-The Sydney Opera House will project images shot during the fires onto the building’s sails Saturday, ahead of a comedy gala fundraiser. — AFP
+The Sydney Opera House was to project images shot during the fires onto the building’s sails yesterday, ahead of a comedy gala fundraiser. — AFP